Alternatives, Inc.

 A life of crime often begins at an early age with a relatively insignificant offense.
 It is the belief of Alternatives, Inc. that the effectiveness of a response to minor offenses may be the difference between a productive life and one that develops into a cycle of criminal behavior.
 By providing the judical system with a broad range of alternatives to incarceration, Alternatives, Inc. strives to assure early, effective intervention.

 The Passages Program, located at 1001 South 27th Street, offers services to female clients.
-This facility, which opened on January 19, 2007, houses the pre-release center, assessment/ revocation/ sanction center, and inpatient treatment center and has a capacity of 175 bedspaces.
+This facility, which opened on January 19, 2007, houses the pre-release center, assessment/ revocation/ sanction center, and two inpatient treatment centers and has a capacity of 225 bed spaces.

 In 1984 Alternatives, Inc. began work with Yellowstone County to offer alternatives to jail placement for indigent offenders and those convicted of misdemeanor offenses.
 Today the jail alternatives programs offer a wide range of services to over 6,000 clients annually in Yellowstone, Carbon, and Stillwater counties.